wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 Pure Feedforward Control
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Interact with the simulation below to examine how the turret system responds when controlled only by a feedforward controller.

 .. note:: Feedforward-only control is not a viable control scheme for vertical arms!
 Do not be surprised if/when the simulation below does not behave well, even when the "correct" constants are used.

-.. note:: To change the arm setpoint, click on the desired angle along the perimeter of the turret.
-To command smooth motion, click and drag the setpoint indicator.
-The "system noise" option introduces random (gaussian) error into the plant to provide a more realistic situation of system behavior, especially over long time-scales.
+Interact with the simulation below to examine how the turret system responds when controlled only by a feedforward controller.

 .. raw:: html